-(or, in the case of a series of transactions as described above, the first such transaction); provided, however, that no such transaction shall be taken into account if substantially all the proceeds thereof (whether in cash or in kind) are used after such transaction in the ongoing conduct by the Company and/or its Subsidiaries of the business conducted by the Company and/or its Subsidiaries prior to such transaction; or
+(or, in the case of a series of transactions as described above, the first such transaction); provided, however, that no such transaction shall be taken into account if substantially all the proceeds thereof (whether in cash or in kind) are used after such transaction in the ongoing conduct by the Company and/or its Subsidiaries of the business conducted by the Company and/or its Subsidiaries prior to such transaction.

-(vii) notwithstanding Sections 2.6(i) through 2.6(vi) above, in the case of a distribution under the Plan of an amount which is subject to Section 409A of the Code, an event which constitutes a "change in control event" as defined under Section 409A of the Code.
+Notwithstanding Sections 2.6(i) through 2.6(vi) above, in the case of a distribution under the Plan of an amount which is subject to Section 409A of the Code, a "Change in Control" shall not be deemed to have occurred unless an event has occurred which constitutes a "change in control event" as defined under Section 409A of the Code.

-2.7.
-"Code" means the Internal Revenue Code of 1986, as amended from time to time and the regulations and other guidance issued thereunder.
+- 2.7.
+"Code" means the Internal Revenue Code of 1986, as amended from time to time and the regulations and other guidance issued thereunder. - 2.8.

-2.8.
 "Committee" means the Compensation Committee of the Board.
-The Committee shall have at least two members, each of whom shall be a "non-employee director" as defined in Rule 16b-3 under the Exchange Act and an "outside director" as defined in Section 162(m) of the Code and the regulations thereunder, and, if applicable meet the independence requirements of the applicable stock exchange, quotation system or other self-regulatory organization on which the Shares are traded.

-2.9.
-"Company" means Griffon Corporation, a Delaware corporation, or any successor corporation.

-2.10.
-"Consultant" means an individual who renders services to the Company or a Subsidiary as a consultant, advisor or independent contractor.

-2.11.
-"Deferral Period" means the period of time during which Deferred Shares are subject to deferral limitations under Section 9.

-2.12.
-"Deferred Shares" means an Award pursuant to Section 9 of the right to receive Shares at the end of a specified Deferral Period.

-2.13.
-"Effective Date" has the meaning provided in Section 22.

-2.14.
-"Employee" means any person, including an officer, employed by the Company or a Subsidiary.

-2.15.
-"Exchange Act" means the Securities Exchange Act of 1934, as amended from time to time, including rules thereunder and successor provisions and rules thereto.

-2.16.
-"Fair Market Value" means, on any given date, unless otherwise determined by the Committee, the closing sale prices reported as having occurred on the New York Stock Exchange (or other principal exchange or market on which the Shares are traded or listed) on such date, or, if no sale was made on such date on such principal exchange or market, on the last preceding day on which the Shares were traded or listed.

-2.17.
-"Grant Date" means the date specified by the Committee on which a grant of an Award shall become effective, which shall not be earlier than the date on which the Committee takes action with respect thereto.
+The Committee shall have at least two members, each of whom shall be a "non-employee director" as defined in Rule 16b-3 under the Exchange Act and an "outside director" as defined in Section 162(m) of the Code and the regulations thereunder, and, if applicable meet the independence requirements of the applicable stock exchange, quotation system or other self-regulatory organization on which the Shares are traded. - 2.9.
+"Company" means Griffon Corporation, a Delaware corporation, or any successor corporation. - 2.10.
+"Consultant" means an individual who renders services to the Company or a Subsidiary as a consultant, advisor or independent contractor. - 2.11.
+"Deferral Period" means the period of time during which Deferred Shares are subject to deferral limitations under Section 9. - 2.12.
+"Deferred Shares" means an Award pursuant to Section 9 of the right to receive Shares at the end of a specified Deferral Period. - 2.13.
+"Dividend Equivalent" means a right awarded under Section 11.3 to receive (or have credited) the equivalent value of dividends paid on Shares. - 2.14.
+"Effective Date" has the meaning provided in Section 22. - 2.15.
+"Employee" means any person, including an officer, employed by the Company or a Subsidiary. - 2.16.
+"Exchange Act" means the Securities Exchange Act of 1934, as amended from time to time, including rules thereunder and successor provisions and rules thereto. - 2.17.
+"Fair Market Value" means, on any given date, unless otherwise determined by the Committee, the closing sale prices reported as having occurred on the New York Stock Exchange (or other principal exchange or market on which the Shares are traded or listed) on such date, or, if no sale was made on such date on such principal exchange or market, on the last preceding day on which the Shares were traded or listed. - 2.18.
+"Grant Date" means the date specified by the Committee on which a grant of an Award shall become effective, which shall not be earlier than the date on which the Committee takes action with respect thereto. - 2.19.
+"Incentive Stock Option" means any Option which meets the requirements of Section 422 of the Code and which is designated as an Incentive Stock Option by the Committee in the Award

-2.18.
-"Incentive Stock Option" means any Option which meets the requirements of Section 422 of the Code and which is designated as an Incentive Stock Option by the Committee in the Award Agreement, and if the Committee does not designate an Option as an Incentive Stock Option in the Award Agreement, it shall not be treated as an incentive stock option hereunder.
+Agreement, and if the Committee does not designate an Option as an Incentive Stock Option in the Award Agreement, it shall not be treated as an incentive stock option hereunder.